This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider within 72 hours, or as directed:

-You may need more tests.
+You may need to return for more tests to find the cause of your chest pain.
 You may be referred to a specialist, such as a cardiologist or gastroenterologist.
 Write down your questions so you remember to ask them during your visits.

 Healthy living tips: